 What happens?
 Your customers take one look at the mountain of text and leave you in the dust.
 Or worse, they glance at your super descriptive and long subject line and don’t even bother opening it.

 Keep Your Message Brief

-It’s been proven that the standard reader only scans the first and last three words of a message — in other words, everything in between is pretty much white noise.
+It’s been proven that a typical reader only scans the first and last three words of a message — in other words, everything in between is pretty much white noise.
 This is huge.
-Don’t expect to be able to hold onto your readers’ attention for too long.
+Don’t expect to hold onto your readers’ attention for very long.
 Be as concise as possible, and don’t make your email longer than it needs to be.